ycgambo/shadowrocket/doc/multi-server.md

 - Each server is using different port
 - Support fully configurations of each server
 - Name them as Regular Expression format `server[_\d]*$`

+For more detail about name format, see [Launcher](/doc/launcher.md).